Try any and all of these soon. (FOX 5 NY illustration from courtesy photo)

 Basil Hayden Toast Autumn Whiskey Sour

 Discovering Scotch when I was around 30 made me a whisk(e)y lover.
 Exploring bourbon in my 40s has kept me one.
-Toast a new Kentucky straight bourbon from Basil Hayden, which is part of the Jim Beam family of brands.
+Toast is a new Kentucky straight bourbon from Basil Hayden, which is part of the Jim Beam family of brands.
 Try this when you sit back and relax on your couch while shopping online instead of jamming into the mall during a pandemic.

 2 oz Basil Hayden Toast Bourbon Whiskey